Blueprint vs Emosapien

 Pricing posture

-What you pay, and what you see before you pay.
+What you pay, and what you see before you pay

-Blueprint publishes a solo-clinician tier on its website and runs group, organisation, and payer-tier pricing through a sales conversation.
+Blueprint publishes a solo-clinician tier on its website and runs group, organization, and payer-tier pricing through a sales conversation.
 Pricing has historically moved as the product has expanded; the only reliable number is the one their team confirms for your practice size and contract shape.

 Verify the current published price directly on the Blueprint website before committing.